-With all that is going on in the world, we are so pleased we managed to get away to France this summer in our Mazda Bongo camper.
-We’ve always been huge fans of the French campsites; spacious pitches, fresh croissants every morning from the bakery, a bar and restaurant on site.
-And when it comes to families, France really does have some of the best family campsites in Europe.
+Whether we’re camping in a tent or in our Mazda Bongo camper, we’re huge fans of the French campsites; spacious pitches, fun swimming pools, fresh croissants every morning from the bakery, a bar and restaurant on site, and fantastic cycle tracks.
+When it comes to families especially, France really does have some of the best family campsites in the world.

 1. Camping Château des Marais, Loire Valley